 Dr. Scott Petrie - Executive Director

 Scott received a B.Sc. from the University of Guelph in 1990 and a Ph.D. from the University of the Witwatersrand, South Africa in 1998.
 His work has focused primarily on the ecology of waterfowl in semi-arid environments and the staging ecology of north-temperate occurring waterfowl.
 Scott’s primary responsibilities with Long Point Waterfowl are to conduct research, supervise graduate students, and raise the scientific profile of Long Point Waterfowl.
 Scott has been the Research Director since 1997 and is also an Assistant Professor with the University of Western Ontario, where he teaches Wildlife Ecology and Management.
+In 2013 Scott also began teaching a Wildlife course at Fanshawe College.
 Scott is presently studying numerous aspects of the staging ecology of Tundra Swans, Mute Swans and Greater and Lesser scaup on the lower Great Lakes.

 For a detailed CV on Scott, please click here.

 Ted received his B.Sc. in Wildlife Biology from the University of Guelph in 2004.
 He then attended the University of Western Ontario for his M.Sc. research evaluating availability and quality of waste corn in agricultural fields used by waterfowl staging at Long Point.
 In 2006, Ted was hired by Long Point Waterfowl as a biologist.
 Ted currently assists with many ongoing research projects, including the Avian Energetics Lab and aerial waterfowl surveys.
 He also provides field and technical support for our graduate students.
 Ted’s professional and research interests focus on the staging ecology of migrant waterfowl and waterbirds in the Great Lakes region.